marcjimz/databricks-agent-interop/README.md

 ### How It Fits This Framework

-The UC Functions you create (echo, calculator, custom agents) become building blocks that Agent Bricks can orchestrate:
+The UC Functions you create (echo, foundry, custom agents) become building blocks that Agent Bricks can orchestrate:

 ```
 ┌─────────────────────────────────────────────────────────────────┐